 Latvia is a member state of the European Union – the largest single market in the world.
-The average salary has increased twice since Latvia joined the EU, reaching 516 Euros (after taxes) in 2013.
 The country fulfilled the Maastricht criteria and joined the Eurozone on January 1, 2014.
-Budget of Latvia has the third smallest deficit in the EU – 0.9%.
-The current public debt of the country is the fifth lowest in the Union.
+Since 2016 it is a member of the Organisation for Economic Co-operation and Development (OECD).

 Strict fiscal discipline got Latvia out of global financial crisis of 2008.
 The government honoured all obligations of the international creditors and Latvia’s economy got back on the track between 2011 and 2013.
 The national credit rating reached a stable A- by 2014.
 Unemployment decreased to a single digit number by summer 2014.
 All banks in Latvia passed the stress tests by the European Central Bank later the same year.
 Both the World Bank and the European Central Bank predict ~4% economic growth until 2018.

 Four cornerstones of the Latvian economy are agriculture, chemicals, logistics and woodworking.
 Other prominent sectors include textiles, food processing, machinery production and green technologies.

 Agriculture enjoys the fertile soil and temperate climate of Latvia.
 It is the traditional trade of Latvians and is still relevant today.
 Grain makes up a third of the sector.
 Quality dairy products and honey lead the niche of high added value exports.